Kwinana Freeway: South of Rowley Road

 South of the Rowley Road diamond interchange, development is sparse, except in Bertram, southwest of the Thomas Road interchange.
 The freeway progresses through swampy rural land for 3.4 km, passing by Lake Balmanup in Wandi on its way to the diamond interchange at Anketell Road.
 The Kwinana Freeway continues south along the edge of Jandakot Regional Park, near to The Spectacles Wetlands, reaching Thomas Road after another 2.4 km.
 The Mandurah rail line deviates from the freeway median 1 km north of the interchange, thereafter travelling south-west towards Rockingham.
 From Thomas Road to the next interchange at Mortimer Road, 2.7 km further south, the land to the west of the freeway in Bertram has been developed into a residential area.
 After the latter interchange, development again becomes sparse, as the freeway travels south near swampland and bodies of water, including Folly Pool and Maramanup Pool.
 The next interchanges are with Mundijong Road after 4.7 km, Safety Bay Road after another 3.9 km, and Karnup Road following a further 5.2 km.
 There is a pocket of newly developed urban land near Safety Bay Road, south of the freeway.

 South of Karnup Road, the following two interchanges are constructed as dogbone interchanges, which use roundabouts instead of traffic lights to control the intersections between ramps.
 The Kwinana Freeway follows the Serpentine River southwards, with no interchanges for 7.4 km.
 At this point, there is an interchange with Paganoni Road to the west and Vine Road to the east.
 After 5 km the freeway leaves the Perth Metropolitan Region, and encounters the next interchange with Lymon Road and Mandjoogoordap Drive.
 Lymon Road provides access to Stake Hill, although Mandjoogoordap Drive is not a controlled access route into Mandurah.
 Following this interchange, the freeway turns south-east, where it encounters a diamond interchange with Lakes Road after 4.6 km.
 The freeway ends 7.6 km further south, at the Pinjarra Road folded diamond interchange in Ravenswood.
 The road, and State Route 2, continue south as Forrest Highway towards Bunbury.

 History

 The Kwinana Freeway began as a proposed controlled-access road to link the Narrows Bridge in Perth with the developing area of the City of Kwinana.
-Planning began in 1954, after the concept had been announced by the Acting-Premier John Tonkin on 24 July 1953.
+Planning began in 1954, after the concept had been announced by Acting Premier John Tonkin on 24 July 1953.
 The original route travelled through South Perth to Canning Highway, and included a new bridge over the Canning River.
 The planned route was later adjusted so that it crossed the river further south, due to the expected traffic volume, and difficulties in construction and traffic management at the existing Canning River Bridge.